SAP/webide-client-tools/README.md

 There are peer dependencies for the **usage** of this library which are still in the process of becoming available outside SAP corporate network.

 The major peer dependency is SAP Web IDE itself.
 Without it, is not possible to run feature tests or the local development server.
-A minor peer dependency is the local DI back-end environment, without which tests are limited to those using a fake or mock back end.

 ## License